proprowataya/calc4/README.md

 ### Run

 Simply type ``calc4`` to run Calc4.
-Since Calc4 works as REPL, input what you want to evaluate.
+Calc4 works as REPL.
+Please input what you want to evaluate.
 ```
 $ ./calc4
 Calc4 REPL